famished-tiger/Zenlish/README.md

 At the core, there are about 300 essential words.
 The choice of these words is inspired by the semantic primitives of [NSM (Natural Semantic Metalanguage)](https://en.wikipedia.org/wiki/Natural_semantic_metalanguage).
 The essential words are introduced in twelve lessons.
-Each lesson put the Words in examplar sentences and pictures.
+Each lesson put the words in exemplar sentences and pictures.

 The project sub-goals are:
 - To inject the 300 core words into Zenlish lexicon,